2021 Eligibility Criteria,

 - Be written in the Welsh language.

 - Be written in English by a Welsh-born writer, or someone who was schooled in Wales.

 - Be written in English by a writer who is currently resident in Wales

-- Translations (unless they are deemed to be of major significance to Welsh literature far beyond existing versions of the source material)
+- Translations and adaptations (unless they are deemed to be of major significance to Welsh literature far beyond existing versions of the source material).

 Creative non-fiction is defined as prose writing which is either primarily creative in nature or discursively engages with other’s fiction, non-fiction or poetry.
-This includes all literary criticism, as well as other works where the creativity of prose is central to the nature of the work.
-Types of books which COULD fall under such criterion include travel writing, autobiography/biography and social history.
-Works of literary criticism are eligible for consideration if they are, or can be convincingly argued to be, relevant to Wales or Welsh culture.
+This includes works where the creativity of prose is central to the nature of the work.
+Types of books which COULD fall under such criterion include travel writing, graphic novels, autobiography/biography and social history.
+Works of literary criticism are eligible for consideration if they are, or can be convincingly argued to be, relevant to Wales or Welsh culture (see definition below).